janet-lang/janet/thoughts.md

   by symbol.
 The current compiler does not do full SSA optimization, so named values are always accessible in the stack when in scope.

+- Create a pool for fibers.
+Whlie the general purpose allocator and GC can be made more efficient, Fiber's can be well pooled because the allocated stack is large and can be reused.
+The stack size parameter on dst_fiber could simply become the minimum memory allocated for the stack.
+(Do a linear search throught the pool).

 - Implement multi-methods.